 Competitive teams are best suited to athletes wanting to choose cheerleading as their main sport.
 These teams train twice per week so athletes have more potential to progress through the levels.
-At Ignite, we are able to offer competitive travel teams from Level 1 all the way through to Level 5!
+At Ignite, we are able to offer competitive travel teams from Novice to Level 2.

 Athletes in our competitive teams train twice a week for 2 hours (4 hours total) for team practices.

 All athletes in teams in level 1 or higher are highly recommended to also register for a tumble class to ensure their tumbling skills are being maintained, as team practices focus more on the other elements of the routine that require all team members to be present.

 In total, athletes in these teams are training 4 – 5 hours a week, throughout all school terms and also the second week of each school holidays.
 They will also be dedicating and prioritising the weekends that their competitions are on, to compete with their team.